Doctor Zhivago

 Doctor Zhivago is the title of a novel by Boris Pasternak and its various adaptations.

 Description

 The story, in all of its forms, describes the life of the fictional Russian physician and poet Yuri Zhivago and deals with love and loss during the turmoil of the Russian Revolution and war.

 Adaptations

-Media using the name Doctor Zhivago includes the following:
+Media using the title Doctor Zhivago includes the following: